anusii/notepod/release/Apple/app_review_text.md

 https://solidcommunity.au/

+## Login

+- Generic account, with some generic notes created, and used for imagery.

 ## Imagery

 *Up to 3 app previews and 10 screenshots here.
 (Requires a 16:10 aspect ratio and one of 1280 × 800px, 1440 × 900px, 2560 × 1600px or 2880 × 1800px).*